Shershabadia: History and origin

 They were engaged in anti-British activities under leaders such as Maulana Rafi Mondal, Moulavi Amiruddin and Ibrahim Mondal.
 The leaders of the movement were prosecuted in 1869 for waging war against the British Government.
-Moulavi Amiruddin and Ibrahim Mondal were sentenced to the exile in the Andaman Islands in the conspiracy of malda, 1870 and conspiracy of Rajmahal, 1870 respectively.
+Moulavi Amiruddin and Ibrahim Mondal were sentenced to the exile in the Andaman Islands in the conspiracy of Malda, 1870 and conspiracy of Rajmahal, 1870 respectively.

-During the British period, the Shershabadia were considered by the British authorities, to have criminal tendency for the involvement of some members in the anti-British movement known as Wahabi Movement, but later on deleted from the list of Criminal Tribes.
+During the British period, the Shershabadia people were considered by the British authorities, to have criminal tendency for the involvement of some members in the anti-British movement known as Wahabi Movement, but later on the British authority changed their attitude to this community.

 Geographic Distribution

-The Shershabadias traditionally resides along the left and right banks of the Ganges from Rajmahal district of Jharkhand up to the Godagari sub-district of Bangladesh's Rajshahi Division.
-At present, they live mainly in the surrounding districts of West Bengal and Bihar namely Malda, Murshidabad, Uttar Dinajpur, Purnia, Katihar etc. Presently, after the divide of Bihar into Jharkhand, the districts of Jharkhand namely Pakur and Sahebganj are where they are found.
+The Shershabadias traditionally resides along the left and right banks of the Ganges from Rajmahal subdivision of Jharkhand up to the Chapai Nawabganj district of Bangladesh's Rajshahi Division.
+At present, they live mainly in the surrounding districts of West Bengal and Bihar namely Malda, Murshidabad, Uttar Dinajpur, Purnia, Katihar, Kishanganj etc. Presently, after the divide of Bihar into Jharkhand, the north-eastern parts of Sahebganj and Pakur district are where they are found.
 They also live in Darjeeling and Uttar Dinajpur districts of West Bengal where they migrated from Malda and Murshidabad.

 Present circumstances

-The Shershabadia people reportedly speak a Bengali dialect called Badia, which is a subdialect of the Varendri dialect of Bengali language.
-Those who reside in Bihar and Jharkhand have knowledge of Hindi.
+The Shershabadia people reportedly speak Maldaiya Bengali, a subdialect of the North Central Bengali dialect of Bengali.
+Those who reside in Bihar and Jharkhand have knowledge of Hindi and Urdu.

 They are a community of settled agriculturist, but as their population has grown, the land ownership has been sub-divided.
 This has led to many becoming landless, and a growth of those in the community who are agricultural labour, day labour, teaching, business etc. This drift is aggravated also due to the river bank erosion along the Ganges which flows through the parts of the southern Malda and Northern Murshidabad.

 The community entirely belongs to Sunni Muslim.
 The majority do not belong to any of the four recognized theological schools of Islam viz.
 Hanafi, Shafi'i, Maliki and Hanbali.
 Rather they follow all the correct call from all the four Imams and they are known as Ahl-i Hadith (strict followers of the Quran and Hadith).
 Preaching of any Pir/ Darbesh (Muslim Saint) is not accepted of them normally.
 Except the prayer in funeral ground they do not perform Jiyarat (a type of prayer kindling light).
 As a whole they are not involved in popular Muharram but some of them are remain on fasting throughout the day.
-Charham and Chalisha (observance on fourth and fortieth day after death) are not performed in Shershabadia Community.
+Charham and Chalisha (observance on fourth and fortieth day after death) are not performed in most of the Shershabadia Community.